-Notice to FSRA must be in writing and should include all information necessary for FSRA to understand the proposed action and the provisions under the ITA and Regulation 909 that it would address, as well as to verify that the proposed action is necessary in order to avoid revocation under the ITA.
-As a result, plan administrators should include the following information in their notice:
+The requisite notice to FSRA under the General Regulation must be in writing and should include all information necessary for FSRA to understand the proposed action and the provisions under the ITA and the General Regulation that it would address, as well as to verify that the proposed action is necessary in order to avoid revocation of the plan's registration under the ITA.
+As a result, plan administrators should include the following information in their notice to FSRA:

-- 1. a description of the action proposed to avoid revocation of the plan's registration under the ITA, including identification of: - the requirement(s) of the ITA being addressed - the provision(s) of section 47 of Regulation 909 that apply - any section(s) of the plan text that provide for, or support, the action proposed - 2. certification that the action proposed is required to avoid revocation of registration of the plan under the ITA, and complies with the relevant provisions of section 47 of Regulation 909, and - 3. confirmation that any plan amendment for which an exemption under subsection 47(11) of Regulation 909 is sought, or that may be adopted to provide for a refund of contributions to members or former members and/or a payment to an employer (as applicable), is attached / enclosed with the notice or has already been filed with FSRA.
+1. a description of the action proposed to avoid revocation of the plan's registration under the ITA, including identification of:

+- the requirement(s) of the ITA being addressed; - the provision(s) of section 47 of the General Regulation that apply; and - any section(s) of the plan text that provide for, or support, the action proposed - 2. certification that the action(s) proposed is(are) required to avoid revocation of registration of the plan under the ITA, and complies with the relevant provisions of section 47 of the General Regulation, and - 3. confirmation that any plan amendment for which an exemption under subsection 47(11) of the General Regulation is sought, or that may be adopted to provide for a refund of contributions to members or former members and/or a payment to an employer (as applicable), is attached / enclosed with the notice or has already been filed with FSRA.

-Additionally, for exemptions under subsection 47(11),
+Additionally, for exemptions under subsection 47(11) of the General Regulation,

-- identification of the provision(s) of the plan which do not comply with the ITA. - confirmation that the administrator has or will notify members whose accrued benefits will be immediately affected by the amendment, explaining the impact of the amendment on their benefit, and
+- identification of the provision(s) of the plan which do not comply with the ITA; and - confirmation that the administrator has or will notify members whose accrued benefits will be immediately affected by the amendment, explaining the impact of the amendment on their benefit.

-Additionally, for exemptions under subsections 47(13) or (15),
+Additionally, for exemptions under subsections 47(13) or (15) of the General Regulation,

-- a description of how the amount of refund or payment will be determined, the number of members affected and an estimate of the total amount to be refunded or paid out, including any interest payable - confirmation that the administrator has or will notify members whose contributions, or in respect of whom contributions are being refunded or paid out of the pending refund or payment
+- a brief description of how the amount of refund or payment of contributions will be determined, the number of members affected and an estimate of the total amount to be refunded or paid out, including any interest payable; and - confirmation that the administrator has or will notify members in accordance with section 4.4 of this Guidance.